-The pros of living with a host family
+The pros and cons of living with a host family

 1. You can perfect your language skills

 Living with a host family is the best way for you to truly master English.
-You have no other options but to use English.
-You are immersed in English 24/7; you cannot easily resort to speak other languages.
-Better yet, your host family will be the best English teachers you can ever get.
-While the English you learn at school is sufficient for your academic needs, it may not be suitable for daily conversational situations.
-I have lost count of all the times I feel perplexed, left out and frustrated by simple but slang-laden daily conversations.
-From your host family, you will learn all the idioms and slang that appear in most everyday conversations but never show up in your text book.
+You have no other options but to speak English every day.
+Better yet, your host family will be the best English teachers you can ever find because you will learn all the idioms and slang that are used in everyday conversations but never show up in your text books.
+The English you learn at school is sufficient for your academic needs, but it might not be good enough for daily conversational situations.
+I have lost count of all the times I felt perplexed, left out and frustrated by commonly used words in simple daily conversations.
+From your host family,

 2. You can immerse yourself in local culture

 There is no better way to experience the British way of life than involving yourself in it as much as possible.
 By living like a local, you completely soak up the culture that is so famous around the world without even stepping out of the house.

 3. You don’t have to worry about house chores